MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/add-encounters.md

 ## Add an Encounter

 1. Create an empty game object, and give it an indicative name.
 2. Add a trigger for the encounter.
 More info in [Adding Triggrs](../manual/add-triggers.md).
+Instead, you can also attach the encounter to an existing `UnityEvent`, such as [Post Encounter Event](../manual/create-cutscenes.md#post-cutscene-event).
 3. Add the **Encounter Action** component, located in *Assets/Scripts/Level/Actions*.
 4. From the trigger, attach the method `Invoke` of the new Encounter Action.